improvedk/improve.dk/source/_posts/sparse-column-storage-ndash-the-sparse-vector/sparse-column-storage-ndash-the-sparse-vector.md

 INSERT INTO Sparse (ID, A, B) VALUES (45, 243, 328)
 ```

-As you’d expect, a SELECT * yields the following result:
+As you'd expect, a SELECT * yields the following result:

 image_210.png

-Now let’s use DBCC IND to find the lone data pages ID, and then check out the stored record using DBCC PAGE:
+Now let's use DBCC IND to find the lone data pages ID, and then check out the stored record using DBCC PAGE:

 ```sql
 DBCC IND (X, 'Sparse', -1)